Have you ever had difficulty

 Unfortunately, many believers have

-trouble being an effective witness for God to an unbelieving world due to having
+trouble with being an effective witness for God to an unbelieving world due to having

 a love problem with Jesus; their rule of life is not the Word of God, as with